haskellfoundation/tech-proposals/proposals/053-cryptography-extension.md

 There are many things that are out-of-scope or are of lower priority than the the project goals already mentioned.
 The following are long-term goals that are likely to be revisited in a future proposal:

+- Development of a high-level libsodium-like interface of recommended best-in-class algorithms
 - Implementation of advanced algorithms such as Merkle Trees, Distributed JSON, [Signal's Double Ratchet][double ratchet], and [Apple's PQ3][apple pq3]
 - Improving APIs with higher-order functions
 - To investigate integration / migrating specific libraries to `botan`, such as `x509`, `tls`, `servant`, as an alternative to `crypton`